iSkore/blog/docs/guide.md

-# How to become a programmer without a degree *and* without military
+# overview of being a programmer

 For starts, this article thoughts, ideas, and representation is independent of any past, present, or future employers.
 My opinions are my own, and I represent myself.